hanami/guides/content/v1.3/introduction/getting-started.md

 end
 ```

-Now we have two failing tests, but that's OK.
+We now have two failing tests, but that's OK.
 It's simple to fix them.

 In our template, we can loop over `params.error_messages` (if there are any) and display a friendly message.
 Open up `apps/web/templates/books/new.html.erb` and add this between the `<h2>` and the form.